 What do we see from the above: First off, note the distances covered to get to the events: some athletes tended to compete only in the Borders and Lakes, some kept themselves to Fife and the Central Belt and so on, but John was one of the few who travelled the length and breadth of the country.
-The West Coast was represented by the Balloch, Luss Oban, Mallaig and Caol Games, the North East by Braemar, Aberdeen and Aboyne, and the East Central Games were covered by Alva, Auchterarder and Blackford.
+The West Coast was represented by the Balloch, Luss, Oban, Mallaig and Caol Games, the North East by Braemar, Aberdeen and Aboyne, and the East Central Games were covered by Alva, Auchterarder, Pitlochry and Blackford.
 Nowhere was off limits.
 John was also a regular contender for year end honours – for instance, in 1966 he won the Light Athletic Field Events championship, in 1968 he tied for the same title with W McLellan.
-In addition there were probably Games where he was second or third in several events without actually winning one.
+In addition there were invariably Games where he was second or third in several events without actually winning one.

 It is also of interest to note that he won long jump and triple jump events on the circuit taking off from dodgy surfaces into sand.
 Rules for these light field events are below. taken from the official Games Association handbook.
 As a veteran athlete he was ranked year after year in event after event but seemed to shy away from both these events.

-Another story of John at the Games comes from Alastair MacNeill’s reminiscences of the Games at the http://www.aniodhlann.org.uk/wp-content/uploads/2017.70.2.pdf website:
+What did his contemporaries among the profession athletes think of John?
+A story of John at the Games comes from Alastair MacNeill’s reminiscences of the Games at the http://www.aniodhlann.org.uk/wp-content/uploads/2017.70.2.pdf website:

 “Among those I got to know well was former Partick Thistle goalkeeper, John Freebairn.
 I had seen him many times at Firhill when, as a student, I had gone to watch fellow Tirisdeach, Johnny MacKenzie, playing for Thistle.
 Incidentally, the latter is the only fluent Gaelic speaker to have played for Scotland.
-John Freebairn often nearly caused Thistle fans to suffer heart attacks with his habit of coming well out of his goal area to make a learance.
+John Freebairn often nearly caused Thistle fans to suffer heart attacks with his habit of coming well out of his goal area to make a clearance.
 On one occasion at Inverary a young newcomer appeared on the scene in the long jump.
 At one point during the event my teacher’s brain must have taken over and I pointed out something he could do to improve his performance.
 John came up to me and said quietly, “I don’t mind you coaching, but don’t do it during the actual competition”.